Grow Your Small Business with Twitter

 Is there an ideal number of Tweets and responses I should send every day?

-You can check out our handy guide that shows you how to write Tweets that engage your followers – and drive people from Twitter to your website.
+But before you go about leaving comments on your followers or prospective buyers’ content, make sure you write engaging tweets.
+You can learn about this in our handy guide that shows you how to write Tweets that engage your followers – and drive people from Twitter to your website.
 The super-basic rundown of our guide is as follows:

 - Make Twitter one part of your overall content strategy – not the only part!
 The potential for reaching customers on Twitter is awesome, but to be as effective as possible on social media means you’ve got to diversify.
 (And make sure your fans are on Twitter in the first place!)